 - You might need some technical knowledge to host on a third-party server

-This easy to use and user-friendly blogging platform is the ideal option for bloggers who fancy the idea of “reblogging.”
+This easy to use and user-friendly platform is the ideal option for creators who fancy the idea of “reblogging.”
 It is good for microblogging.
 If you are looking to create long-form content, then you might not want to use this option.

 Pros of Tumblr